PoonLab/courses/Cuernavaca/slides/Cuernavaca.md

-# Clinical significance of tile/cycle errors
+# Clinical significance of error rates

 * Every subtype B sample in a MiSeq run had a substantial frequency (~3%) of resistance mutation E138A
 * Quality scores were fine!